-Use Google alerts or a social listening tool (HubSpot customers can use Social Inbox) to set up notifications about when your prospects or customers experience a trigger event, or post a possible sales opening.
+Use Google alerts or a social listening tool (HubSpot customers can use the Social Media Management Software) to set up social listening alerts.
+These are notifications that tell you when your prospects or customers experience a trigger event or post a possible sales opening.

 4. Share content to build your credibility.

-One of the best ways to build credibility and engagement on social media is to share compelling content.
-Don’t worry, we aren’t suggesting you have to devote your precious time to creating content, you simply need to share it.
+One of the best ways to build credibility and engagement on social media is to share original, compelling content.
+This can be insights, tips, or any information that you think is relevant to your audience.

-Have you read any interesting articles related to your prospect’s industry?
-Share them.
-Seen a thought-provoking study that could be a good conversation-starter?
+Have you read any interesting articles related to your prospects’ industry?
+Share them!
+Did you see a thought-provoking study that could be a good conversation starter?
+Share it!

 5. Pay attention to the comments section.

-If you see posts in your feed that have high engagement, peruse the comments section to join the conversation.
+If you see high-engagement posts in your feed, browse the comments section and join the conversation.
 By reading the comments your prospects are leaving, you can better understand their point of view.

-Reading the comments will also give you an idea of what kind of content your prospects enjoy and engage with, which can help you decide what kind of content to share.
+You will also get an idea of what kind of content your prospects enjoy and engage with.
+This can help you decide what kind of content to share.

-For example, if someone leaves a comment on your recent product launch post asking, "Is this feature available for Light accounts?" you might respond "All trial accounts have access to this feature for 14 days, and Business and Pro accounts have unlimited access to the game-changing feature."
+You might respond, “All trial accounts have access to this feature for 14 days, and Business and Pro accounts have unlimited access to the game-changing feature.”

-Sharing success stories from your other customers helps build your credibility with potential buyers and allows prospects to relate to the story of others.
-If a prospect relates to a testimonial from one of your customers on their feed, they may be more likely to envision the same solution working to solve their problem as well.
+Sharing success stories from your other customers helps build your credibility with potential buyers.
+If a prospect resonates with a testimonial you share on their feed, they might be more inclined to use your solution.

-More buyers are taking to social media and messaging platforms to interact with businesses.
-As you engage on social media platforms, keep an eye on what buyers and consumers are saying about your company and your offerings — especially in the event a customer is dissatisfied.
+More buyers are interacting with businesses on social media and messaging platforms.
+Keep an eye on what buyers and consumers are saying about your company in these spaces — especially if a customer is dissatisfied.

-Not only can you give your customer care teams a heads up, but you will be more prepared to talk to prospects who may have seen disgruntled customer content.
+Staying alert to social media chatter about your company can give your customer support team a heads-up about a problem.
+You’ll also be more prepared to talk to prospects who may have seen disgruntled customer content.

-For example, if you see a comment on social media where a customer is expressing dissatisfaction with your company’s product or service and note what the issue is.
+For example, if you see a comment on social media where a customer expresses dissatisfaction with your company’s offering, take note of the issue.

-If your company’s marketing or customer care teams haven’t yet responded, let them know about the comment so they can address it, and note the language they use for the resolution.
+If your company’s marketing or support teams haven’t yet responded, make them aware of the comment so they can address it, and note the language they use for the resolution.

 8. Be consistent.

-Lurking on social media every day is probably not the best use of your time.
-However, for maximum engagement, you should aim to post and engage consistently.
+Spending all day on social media may not be the best use of your time, but you should aim for consistent posting and engagement.

 9. Track engagement.

-For example, if you post helpful content to your LinkedIn profile weekly and notice content about B2B sales tools gets more likes, comments, or shares than any other content, this is a good indication that topic especially resonates with your audience and is something you should discuss more.
+For example, if you notice that content about B2B sales tools gets the most likes, comments, or shares, that’s a good indication that the topic especially resonates with your audience.
+You can then discuss the topic more often.